 Group Size and Organization

-On each tour date, The Visitor Center can accommodate no more than 70 students.
+On each tour date, The Visitor Center can accommodate no more than 75 students.
 The ideal tour group is between 50-60 students in size.
-If your school has 4 classes of 4th graders or more than 70 students, you may be asked to schedule two separate tour dates.
+If your school has more than 75 students, you may be asked to schedule two separate tour dates.

 Students will be divided into 3 or 4 smaller tour “pods” before arriving at the Visitor Center.
 Each student should have a nametag with their pod name clearly marked on it upon arriving for the tour.
 All students should have their Student Discovery Guide with them during the tour.